marvinweber/uncertainty-fae/README.md

 ## Directory Structure
 - `config`: (Example) config files.
+- `notebooks`: Notebooks with examples and or smaller evaluations, etc.
+- `slurm_commands`: Scripts and Description for Slurm Job Usage (for training and evaluation) for the FAE framework.
+- `scripts`: Python scripts for training, evaluation, etc.
 - `src/rsna_boneage`: Code for the RSNA Bon Age dataset.
 - `src/swa_gaussian`: Base code for SWAG (see `swa_gaussian/README.md` for
   details).